cottog/CASTER-EDITION/src/README.txt

 	NEXT FIX THE WAY DEATH MESSAGES ARE PRESENTED -currently, embarassingly, the text for a monster dying is displayed before the text saying you've hit the monster for X damage (for the killing blow)
-		-also, this text currently displays as "The dead orc is now dead!" signifying that his name is changed to his corpseName before the message is read out
+		-*FIXED* also, this text currently displays as "The dead orc is now dead!" signifying that his name is changed to his corpseName before the message is read out